-- □ Assessment at the individual, group (class), and systems level - □ Intervention at the individual, group (class), and systems level - Evidenced-based interventions - Consultation at the individual, group, and systems level - □ Statistics/Measurement - □ Research/Experimental design (group and single case designs) - Program evaluation
+- □ Assessment at the individual, group (class), and systems level - ☐ Intervention at the individual, group (class), and systems level - Evidenced-based interventions - Consultation at the individual, group, and systems level - □ Statistics/Measurement - □ Research/Experimental design (group and single case designs) - Program evaluation

-- Dependence of the professional issues and practices, including supervision - Child/adolescent development and application of theories and research - Learning theories and application of theories and research - Special populations - Multicultural issues and diversity - D Ethics, legal issues, federal policies influencing practice - Current issues in school psychology
+- Professional issues and practices, including supervision - □ Child/adolescent development and application of theories and research - □ Learning theories and application of theories and research - Special populations - Multicultural issues and diversity - □ Ethics, legal issues, federal policies influencing practice - □ Current issues in school psychology

 Evaluation: Completed examination responses with no identifying information included, will be evaluated independently by two faculty members on a pass/fail basis; any response for which there is no agreement will be reviewed by a third faculty member.
 The student's doctoral committee chair provides feedback to the student on his or her performance.
 A student who passes all the questions will be noted as having passed the written comprehensive examination.
 Failure on three or more questions will require that the student repeat the examination at the next available time (3 or more months later).
 A student who fails 1 or 2 questions will be required to carry out a formal remediation activity that will be evaluated independently by 2 faculty members.
 If the performance on the remediation activity is evaluated as passing, the student will be noted as having passed the comprehensive examination.
-If the performance on the remediation activity is evaluated as passing, the student will be noted as having passed the comprehensive examination.
+If the performance on the remediation activity is evaluated as not passing, the student will be required to repeat the entire examination at the next available time, with permission from the program faculty.